kazakami/nene-engine.ts/README.md

 ![NENE ENGINE!!](./logo.png)

-Game engine written by TypeScript for browser!
+Game engine written in TypeScript for browser!

 Three.js is used for graphic library and Cannon.js is used for physical simulation.